Same-sex marriage in the Faroe Islands

 Same-sex marriage has been legal in the Faroe Islands since 1 July 2017.
-Legislation allowing same-sex marriage and adoption by same-sex couples was approved by the Løgting on 29 April 2016.
-The Danish Parliament approved the necessary legislative adaptations on 25 April 2017, and the law received royal assent on 3 May and went into effect on 1 July 2017.
+Legislation allowing same-sex marriage and adoption by same-sex couples was introduced to the Løgting by members of the Social Democratic, Republic and Progress parties following the September 2015 elections.
+It was approved 19–14 by the Løgting on 29 April 2016, and 108–0 by the Folketing on 25 April 2017.
+The law received royal assent on 3 May and went into effect on 1 July 2017.

-The Faroe Islands, an autonomous territory within the Kingdom of Denmark, was the last Nordic region to introduce same-sex marriage.
+The Faroe Islands, an autonomous territory within the Kingdom of Denmark, was the last Nordic region to allow same-sex marriage.

 Registered partnerships

 Unlike Denmark and Greenland, the Faroe Islands never adopted registered partnerships (skrásett parlag, /fo/; registreret partnerskab, /da/) which would have offered same-sex couples some of the rights, benefits and responsibilities of marriage.

 In 1989, Denmark became the first country in the world to enact registered partnerships.
 However, the law did not apply to the Faroe Islands.
 In 2011, the Danish Ministry of Justice stated that it could not determine whether partnerships performed in Denmark or Greenland would be legally recognized in the Faroe Islands, noting that the issue was "ultimately a matter for the courts".